-The first section of the Draft Resourcing Strategy is Council's 10 year Long Term Financial Plan (LTFP).
-The LTFP provides direction and context for decision making in the allocation, management and use of Council's limited financial resources.
+The first section of the Resourcing Strategy is Council's Long Term Financial Plan (LTFP).
+The LTFP provides an outline of the historical financial performance and financial forecasts based on the information available and decisions made through the planning process.
+The plans and corresponding financial forecasts are built within the parameters of Council's Financial Strategy.
+The Financial Strategy provides direction and context for decision making in the allocation, management and use of Council's limited financial resources.
 It sets the parameters within which Council plans to operate to provide financial stability, affordability, focus and efficiency or value for money, over the short, medium and longer terms.